It’s been happening at the Pritikin Longevity Center since 1975, when the heart-health resort first opened.

 Stressful events boost levels of stress hormones like adrenaline, which, like smoking and other poor lifestyle choices, can makes blood vessels contract and cause not only problems like high blood pressure and heart disease but also sexual dysfunction.

-In her healthy-mind classes and personal consultations at Pritikin, Dr. Coral teaches a variety of stress-reducing techniques, from cognitive behavioral restructuring to simple five-minute exercises in deep, restorative breathing.
+In healthy-mind classes and personal consultations at Pritikin, licensed psychologist at Pritikin, teach a variety of stress-reducing techniques, from cognitive behavioral restructuring to simple five-minute exercises in deep, restorative breathing.

 A Healthy Lifestyle | Natural Aphrodisiac